AI Semantic Response Guard

 The plugin analyzes the semantic content of the full LLM response before it is returned to the client.
 The matching behavior is as follows:

-• If any deny_responses are set and the response matches a pattern in the deny list, the response is blocked with a 400 Bad Request.
+• If any deny_responses are set and the response matches a pattern in the deny list, the response is blocked with a 403 Forbidden.

-• If any allow_responses are set, but the response matches none of the allowed patterns, the response is also blocked with a 400 Bad Request.
+• If any allow_responses are set, but the response matches none of the allowed patterns, the response is also blocked with a 403 Forbidden.

 • If any allow_responses are set and the response matches one of the allowed patterns, the response is permitted.